reynj/reynj/README.md

 ##### Tuples
 A Range<T> has two primary properties, Start and End, because of that a Range<T> can also be represented as a Tuple, in the lastest versions of .Net as a [ValueTuple](https://docs.microsoft.com/en-us/dotnet/api/system.valuetuple?view=netcore-2.2).
 The constructor of a Range<T> accepts a Tuple of two elements and there is an AsTuple method to convert a Range<T> to a ValueTuple<T, T>.
-Conversion operators have been implemented to makes this even more smoothly.
+Conversion operators have been implemented to make this even more smoothly.

 ```c#
 var tuple = (0, 10);